juliuste/ascii-art-coordinate-grid/readme.md

 ]
 ```

-As you can see, it's pretty hard to tell how this polygon looks like, and it gets even more complicated when you have multiple inputs.
-This is why I created this small module, which allows you to do the following instead:
+As you can see, it's not really obvious how that polygon looks like or what properties it has (e.g. being concave).
+So, in order to improve readability, I created this module, which allows you to draw out your points on an *ASCII-art-like* coordinate grid instead:

 ```js
 const readGrid = require('ascii-art-coordinate-grid')